LisaW831/Software_Engineering_dreamteam/use-cases/use-case1.md

 ### Trigger

-A request for population data for cities in the world is sent to the locations team.
+A request for population data for countries in the world is sent to the locations team.

 ## MAIN SUCCESS SCENARIO

-1. Planning request city population information for informed decision making.
+1. Planning request country population information for informed decision making.
 2. Locations advisor captures exact parameters of the data required.
-3. Locations advisor extracts population of all cities in the world and organises it from largest population to smallest.
+3. Locations advisor extracts population of all countries in the world and organises it from largest population to smallest.
 4. Locations advisor provides report to planning.

 ## EXTENSIONS